-Each facility pallet has two recessed pockets to accommodate two sets of seven-packs (55-gal drums) (see Figure M-21), two sets of four-packs (85-gal drums), two sets of three-packs (100-gal drums), two sets of SWBs stacked two-high, two TDOPs, a set of three-packs of shielded containers (SC-30G1), a set of two-packs of shielded containers (SC-30G2 or SC-55G1), a set of single unit shielded containers (SC-30G3 or SC-55G2); or any combination thereof.
+Each facility pallet has two recessed pockets to accommodate two sets of seven-packs (see Figure M-21), two sets of four-packs, two sets of three-packs; two sets of SWBs stacked two-high; two TDOPs; two shielded container assemblies, or three-packs; or any combination thereof.
 Each facility pallet will accommodate one SLB2.
 Each stack of waste containers is secured prior to transport underground.
 A forklift or the Facility Transfer Vehicle will transport the loaded facility pallet to the conveyance loading room located adjacent to the Waste Shaft.
 The conveyance loading room serves as an air lock between the CH Bay and the Waste Shaft, preventing excessive air flow between the two areas.
 The Facility Transfer Vehicle is driven onto the Waste Shaft Conveyance deck, where the loaded facility pallet is transferred to the Waste Shaft Conveyance, and the Facility Transfer Vehicle is backed off.
-Containers of CH TRU mixed waste (55-gal (208-L) drums, SWBs, 85-gal (322-L) drums, 100-gal (379-L) drums, and TDOPs)

-or shielded container assemblies can be handled individually, if needed, using the forklift and lifting attachments (i.e., drum handlers, parrot beaks).
+Containers of CH TRU mixed waste (55-gal (208-L) drums, SWBs, 85-gal (322-L) drums, 100-gal (379-L) drums, and TDOPs) or shielded container assemblies can be handled individually, if needed, using the forklift and lifting attachments (i.e., drum handlers, parrot beaks).